For many of us, the holidays are an expensive time of year.

 For example, there are price-comparing websites that allow you to quickly find the merchants that have what you are looking for at the lowest price as well as coupon code sites and browser extensions that help you get an even deeper discount.

-In addition, there are many online cash back programs that give you a portion of what you spend if you click through their website before shopping.
+In addition, there are many online cash back programs that give you a portion of what you spend if you click through their website or app before shopping.

 If you know ahead of time that you want to buy a specific item for the holidays, use an app or extension to set up price alerts.
 It will automatically notify you when the item goes on sale so you can buy it at the best time.